-C. PROSPECTIVE APPROVAL AND ENROLLMENT PROCESSES
+D. PROSPECTIVE APPROVAL AND ENROLLMENT PROCESSES

-We must receive the four-year plan with the application no later than four months before the department enrolls the internationally certified anesthesiologist with the ABA and the four-year period of continuous experience commences.
-The experiences planned for the internationally certified anesthesiologist will consist of four years of fellowship training, research or faculty experience, or a combination thereof.
+The ABA must receive the four-year plan with the application no later than four months before the internationally certified anesthesiologist is enrolled with the ABA and the four-year period of continuous experience commences.
+The experiences planned for the internationally certified anesthesiologist must consist of four years of fellowship training, research or faculty experience, or a combination thereof.
 During the four-year period, these anesthesiologists shall demonstrate discovery of new knowledge in the specialty, excellence in teaching and excellence in clinical anesthesiology.
 The four-year experience must be in the same institution in which the anesthesiology program resides.
 The four-year plan should be specifically designed and identified for the candidate.

 All applications for the AEP program will incur a \$2,500 fee.
-This fee must be mailed by the training program immediately following the application submission.
+This fee must be mailed by immediately following the application submission.

-The department chair must submit the following documents with the application and the request for prospective approval of a four-year plan:
+The ABA requires the candidate's department chair to submit the following documents as part of the candidate's application and any request for prospective approval of a candidate's four-year plan:

-- (1) Documentation of the physician's anesthesiology certification in a foreign country preceded by postgraduate training in anesthesiology that is comparable in duration to training in the specialty provided by ACGME-accredited anesthesiology programs in the U.S. - (2) Written verification of the physician's anesthesiology certification from the certifying body. - (3) Evidence that the physician has been awarded a medical or osteopathic degree. - (4) Evidence of one of the following: - a.
+- (1) Documentation of the physician's anesthesiology certification in a foreign country preceded by postgraduate training in anesthesiology that is comparable in duration to training in the specialty provided by ACGME-accredited anesthesiology programs in the U.S. - (2) Written verification of the physician's anesthesiology certification from the certifying body. - (3) Evidence that the physician has been awarded a medical or osteopathic degree. - (4) Evidence of one of the following:

+- a.
 A permanent (valid indefinitely) certificate from the Educational Commission for Foreign Medical Graduates; or - b.
 Comparable credentials from the Medical Council of Canada; or - c.
 An active license to practice medicine or osteopathy in one state of the U.S. or in Canada that is permanent, unconditional, and unrestricted.

-D. PERIODIC EVALUATION REPORTS
+E. PERIODIC EVALUATION REPORTS

-At six-month intervals, the department chair must submit attestations that the physician is a fellow or faculty member with a full-time primary appointment in an ACGME-accredited program, or is still actively engaged in research.
-At the same time, the department chair will provide an assessment of the physician's performance during the preceding six months relative to the ABMS- and ACGME-approved six general physician competencies.
+At six-month intervals, the ABA requires the department chair to submit attestations that the physician is a fellow or faculty member with a full-time primary appointment in an ACGME-accredited program, or is still actively engaged in research.
+At the same time, the ABA requires the department chair to provide an assessment of the physician's performance during the preceding six months relative to the ABMS- and ACGME-approved six general physician competencies.

-E. ENTRANCE REQUIREMENTS FOR THE ABA INITIAL CERTIFICATION EXAMINATION SYSTEM
+F. ENTRANCE REQUIREMENTS FOR THE ABA INITIAL CERTIFICATION EXAMINATION SYSTEM

-Approved AEP participants will be enrolled in the staged examinations process for initial certification in anesthesiology.
-Participants must complete satisfactorily the approved four-year program of continuous experience in one anesthesiology department before we will allow them to register and take any of the initial certification examinations.
-Should a current AEP participant request a transfer to another institution to complete the pathway, the Department Chair of the new institution must submit a written letter along with an updated 4-year plan.
-The Credentials Committee will review the request and determine if the new plan still meets the AEP requirements for certification.
+Approved AEP participants must be enrolled in the staged examinations process for initial certification in anesthesiology.
+Participants must complete satisfactorily the approved four-year program of continuous experience in one anesthesiology department before the ABA will allow them to register and take any of the initial certification examinations.
+Should a current AEP participant request a transfer to another institution to complete the pathway, the ABA will require the Department Chair of the new institution to submit a written letter along with an updated 4-year plan.
+The Credentialing Committee will review the request and determine if the new plan still meets the AEP requirements for certification.

-We will permit physicians to register for the BASIC Examination when they meet the eligibility requirements for registration [see Section 3.07].
+The ABA will permit physicians to register for the BASIC Examination when they meet the eligibility requirements for registration [see Section 3.07].
 Participants must pass the BASIC Examination to qualify for the ADVANCED Examination.
 Upon completion of the four-year program, an AEP participant will be permitted to register for the ADVANCED Examination [see Section 3.10].
 Upon successful completion of the ADVANCED Examination participants may register for the APPLIED Examination [see Section 3.12].

 The internationally trained and certified anesthesiologist must register for each examination.
-In addition to submitting the registration electronically, we require that the physician:
+In addition to submitting the registration electronically, the ABA requires that the physician: